Welcome to today's edition of the Rush 24-7 podcast.

 And I'm sure she can't figure out what she did wrong.

-So we've had people call 9-1-1 because McDonald's is out of chicken McNuggets.
+So we've had people called 911 because McDonald's is out of chicken McNuggets.

 I forget the other examples.

-As uh as I mentioned, a gun control thing took center stage the last couple of days of last week in the ongoing moving target that is the news of the day, the agenda item of the of the day.
+As I mentioned, a gun control thing took center stage the last couple of days of last week in the ongoing moving target that is the news of the day, the agenda item of the day.

-And where we are on this now, Schumer, Senator Chuck Yu Schumer was on Meet the Press yesterday, and he he talked about the uh uh the stuff that the gang of eight has agreed to.
+And where we are on this now, Schumer, Senator Chuck Yu Schumer was on Meet the Press yesterday, and he talked about the stuff that the Gang of Eight has agreed to.

 Probationary legal status becomes legal status.

-It's the first thing, and Schumer says that this is what the gang of eight has agreed to.
+And Schumer says that this is what the Gang of Eight has agreed to.

 After the probationary legal status, obviously comes the path to citizenship.

-Before anything can happen, Rubio said, before I get his vote anyway, there has to be border security first.
+Before anything can happen, Rubio said, before we get his vote anyway, there has to be border security first.

-Now, Schumer did he did not say per se that the citizenship process wouldn't start until after this other stuff had happened.
+Now, Schumer, he did not say per se that the citizenship process wouldn't start until after this other stuff had happened.

 He didn't say it explicitly, but to many people listening, the implication was clear.

-But it's also obvious that he's not, as a member of the gang of eight, Schumer is not trying to convey the whole ball of ball of wax, all nine yards, amnesty unquestioned.
+But it's also obvious that he's not, as a member of the Gang of Eight, Schumer is not trying to convey the whole ball of wax, all nine yards, amnesty unquestioned.

-But by first saying that probationary legal status will be granted to the existing population of uh of illegals.
+But by first saying that probationary legal status will be granted to the existing population of illegals.

-I mean, what what once you have that, once you have probationary legal status, the next thing is citizenship.
+I mean, once you have that, once you have probationary legal status, the next thing is citizenship.

 So crossing that, you know, opening that door, going inside that door of probationary legal status, that's always been the first thing.